 Where the underlying asset is property, plant or equipment IFRS 16 allows for right of use assets to be measured on a cost or valuation basis.
 An entity makes this accounting policy choice on a class of asset.

-As public sector bodies adopt the valuation basis for all non-current assets including those currently used under a finance lease, it is assumed that this will continue.
-However, the November 2017 FRAB papers indicate that that this assumption is being tested as it is not clear how the revaluation model would apply in practice to right of use assets.
+The ED proposes that public sector bodies will be mandated to apply the IFRS 16 cost model.
+This is because: